skills/github-pages/README.md

 2. In the new tab, follow the prompts to create a new repository.
    - For owner, choose your personal account or an organization to host the repository.
    - We recommend creating a public repository—private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
+   - Name the repository something easy for you to recognize and remember.
    ![Screenshot of the "Create a new repository" page.
 The "Public" repository option is highlighted with an orange box.](/images/create-a-repository.png)
 3. After your new repository is created, wait about 20 seconds, then refresh the page.
 Follow the step-by-step instructions in the new repository's README.
+[GitHub Actions](https://docs.github.com/en/actions) will automatically close this welcome and open the first step.

 </details>